\[ \newcommand{\lbrac}{\left(} \newcommand{\rbrac}{\right)} \]

 • The Traveling Salesman Problem (TSP) - Brute Force Approach: Given a set of cities, find the shortest possible route that visits each city exactly once and returns to the origin city.
 A brute force approach checks all possible permutations of the cities to find the optimal solution.

 • Generating Factorials: Given a set of integers $S=\{1, 2, \ldots, n\}$.
-Since there are up to $n!$ permutations of elements of this set, generating all possible permutation will requires $O(n!)$.
+Since there are up to $n!$ permutations of elements of this set, generating all possible permutations will require $O(n!)$.

 More Articles